+Our Geography vision is to give children a sense of their world at local, national and global scales, understanding the interconnections between people and the environment.
+We want our children to understand their responsibilities within their own society as well as having an insight into the sustainability of a dynamically changing world.
 Geography helps us to develop an understanding of places and people and examines the way their development has been shaped by physical and human processes.
 The study of Geography enables children to understand their immediate surroundings, the wider world and to help them to make sense of it.
 Through the teaching of Geography, children are encouraged to analyse the world around them from a physical and a human perspective, and to appreciate the interdependence of the physical environment and human development.
-Sustainable development is included as part of the geography curriculum and included in all topic work.
+Sustainable development is included as part of the Geography curriculum.

 Children need to be prepared for a life where they will live and work with a variety of people.
 We believe that Geography can help pupils develop tolerant attitudes to different cultures and provide a global perspective and dimension to their learning.